DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 + **Bonus**: You can dig around to find and exploit more admin endpoint not properly verifying if you are admin or not, before you perform a specific action on the server

 ### Fix:
+- Role-Based Access Control (RBAC):
+Ensure proper role validation for each function or API endpoint.

+- Function-Level Authorization Checks:
+Explicitly verify that the authenticated user has permission to access or perform actions on specific functions.

+- Principle of Least Privilege:
+Limit each user's access to only the functions and data necessary for their role.

+- Centralized Authorization Logic:
+Implement a consistent authorization layer (middleware or service) across all endpoints for easy management.

+- Audit Logs:
+Log and monitor all privileged function access to detect unauthorized attempts.

 ## API6: Unrestricted Access to Sensitive Business Flows

+### Exploitation:

+### Fix:

+## API7: Unrestricted Access to Sensitive Business Flows